 - Witnessing a colleague achieve a goal.

-- Thanking all your past mentors who have helped you get to where you are today.
+- To thank all your past mentors who helped you get to where you are today.

-Insightful – Expresses that you thought the post made a great point, offered a new idea, or shared helpful insights or advice.
+Insightful – Expresses your thought that the post was great, offered a new idea, or shared useful insights or advice.
 For example:

-- When your company encourages you to take a day off each month to work on a project that you’re passionate about.
+- If you are encouraged by your company to take a day off every month to work on a project you’re passionate about.

 - Posts about tips and tricks.

-Curious – Expresses that you’re intrigued by a thought-provoking perspective or question, and you want to learn more.
+Curious – Expresses that you are fascinated by a perspective or question that stimulates thought, and you want to learn more.
 For example:

 - Asking what people think about a professional trend.

-- Debating whether graduate school makes sense at this stage in your career.
+- Discussing whether a graduate school makes sense in your career at this stage.

 Important: Reactions are being rolled out gradually and aren’t currently available for all members.

-Hope these reactions help us better connect and talk with the community on LinkedIn!
-So, what’s your reaction to this news?
+Hope these reactions would help us connect better and talk to the LinkedIn community!
+So, what’s your response to this news?
 Let me know in the comments.